cancerberoSgx/prettier-eslint-gallery/README.md

 # issues / TODO

- * --input to accept globs

- * --replace (replace input file(s))
+ * accept custom eslint - I have my own that extends a popular one - I want to pass it like tool --input --output --style my/.eslintrc.js - user will be responsible of installing dependencies

  * probably we will need to rename this project to something more generic if we decide to use other tools besides prettier

- * test if this works : npm install -g gallery

- * npm publish

- * add a static HTML that shows inputs and links to each output style <--- WIP

- * make a tool to check each of the styles if they really work - check above. count formatting errors before an after and report for all - so we have an idea of how well --fix works and observe how it evolves
+ * Research: make a tool to check each of the styles if they really work - check above. count formatting errors before an after and report for all - so we have an idea of how well --fix works and observe how it evolves

- * accept custom eslint - I have my own that extends a popular one - I want to pass it like tool --input --output --style my/.eslintrc.js - user will be responsible of installing dependencies

  * we are installing all the eslint plugins in the same project - but i notice that standard and airbnb require particular versions of plugins and they could be incompatible... try to separate individual projects in